-Baklava Greek Toast with Cinnamon Honey Syrup #SundaySupper: Forget French Toast and try this Greek Toast, inspired by traditional Greek Baklava.
-This dish captures all the loved flavors of baklava–butter, honey, cinnamon, walnuts, and pistachios, with easier preparation and quite a few less calories.
+Baklava French Toast with Cinnamon Honey Syrup is a creative spin on classic French toast.
+This dish captures all the loved flavors of baklava–butter, honey, cinnamon, walnuts, and pistachios, with easier preparation and quite fewer calories.

-- 1 16 ounce loaf high quality french bread, sliced into ¾ inch thick slices
+- 16 ounce loaf high quality french bread sliced into 3/4 inch thick slices

 - 6 eggs